checkly/docs.checklyhq.com/site/content/docs/browser-checks/visual-comparison-snapshot-testing.md

 should behave.
 What are acceptable differences in color, size, position, etc.?
 Do you want to match the full screen, or ignore some dynamic elements that might screw up your comparison?

-Let's look at some examples.
+ Let's look at some examples, or check [the official reference docs](https://playwright.dev/docs/api/class-pageassertions#page-assertions-to-have-screenshot-1).

 ### Example 1: setting pixel ratios and color thresholds